 There are so many factors that can contribute to the stains and yellowish hues.
 Teeth coloration can make some people a bit self-conscious about their overall looks.
 Most of them avoid smiling because they don’t look as lovely as they like.

 There are a lot of factors that the discoloration of the teeth.
-The causes of yellow teeth can be categorized into two, which are intrinsic and extrinsic factors.
+The causes of yellow teeth can be categorized into two, which are intrinsic and extrinsic factors, according to this reputable dentist in tallahassee fl.
 The yellowish hues may be caused by a wide range of health factors, including an improper oral hygiene and medications to treat some illnesses.

 About Extrinsic Stains